 - The top layer is 5cm of “airgocell” foam.
 What does that mean?
 It’s a proprietary foam Emma uses as the comfort layer of their mattress.
 It’s bouncier and less contouring than a typical memory foam.
 It’s an open pore foam, which basically means it’s got quite a lot of air in it (50% to be exact), which helps it to be breathable and bouncy.
 It feels like a nice foam to lie on!

-- The base layer is 20cm of HRX high density foam, which is also open pore to help with breathability (why all the fuss about breathability?
+- The base layer is 20cm of HRX high-density foam, which is also an open pore to help with breathability (why all the fuss about breathability?
 All foam mattresses need innovations to help air escape, as they don’t have the traditional spring support unit, which allows air to circulate through your “usual” mattresses you’d see in a shop).
 The really special feature of this support layer is the zones cut into it.
 These help specifically target and support your body so your spine stays in line and you get the most comfortable sleep possible.
 I’ve seen many, many brands overseas market this as a luxury feature and charge a heap more for it, but we’re lucky to have Emma offering it to us here in NZ as a standard feature.

 As I’ve mentioned earlier in the article, these mattresses have a different feel.
 In my opinion, Ecosa is the firmest foam mattress in New Zealand, while Emma is more of a medium firm.